 If you are looking to stream normal TV shows and movies in addition to anime, Hulu is a good way to go, but if you are looking to stream anime exclusively, other platforms that are dedicated to anime, like Crunchyroll, are a better option, especially when you compare the cost of their monthly plans and anime libraries.
 Still, Hulu is one of the best anime streaming services, because they have a good library of anime to browse and they have some simulcast titles to watch as well.

-Here’s everything you need to know about watching anime on Hulu as well as the pros and cons to using their service!
+Here’s everything you need to know about watching anime on Hulu as well as the pros and cons of using their service!

 Pros